fulcanelly/mctg-bridge/README.md

 # mctg-bridge

-MCTG-bridge is lightweight plugin for a chat bridge between the telegram group and the minecraft chat.
+MCTG-bridge is lightweight plugin that creates a chat bridge between a telegram chatroom and a minecraft chat.

 ### how to setup

 1) Compile `mvn clean install`
 2) Copy .jar file from `target` folder file to the server's plugins folder.
-3) Configure plugin by adding directory named `tg-bridge` in plugins folder of the server and create there `config.json` file with such content:
+3) Configure plugin by adding directory named `tg-bridge` to the plugins folder of the server and create a `config.json` file with the following:
 ```json
 {
   "api_token": "token of telegram bot",